dkalowsk/drafts/linter_unification.md

 includes the unknown pragma warning as part of the level 1 warning series.

  - clang/gcc : ` warning: unknown pragma ignored [-Wunknown-pragmas]`
- - Visual Studio: `warning C4068: unknown pragma`
+ - Visual Studio : `warning C4068: unknown pragma`

 When a project is configured to build with warnings as errors, this pragma will now generate a compile error.
 This can be solved with the use of another